The most common causes of Cirrhosis are Hepatitis C, Alcohol-related Liver Disease, Non-Alcoholic Fatty Liver Disease, and Hepatitis B.

 What is cirrhosis?

 Cirrhosis is the scarring of the liver – hard scar tissue replaces soft healthy tissue.
+It is caused by swelling and inflammation.

 As cirrhosis becomes worse, the liver will have less healthy tissue.
 If cirrhosis is not treated, the liver will fail and will not be able to work well or at all.